List of Futurama characters: The Globetrotters

 The Globetrotters are a race of basketball playing humans who reside on Globetrotter Planet.
 Aside from showboating basketball shenanigans, the Globetrotters are all known for their math, logic, and physics prowess and have aided in saving both Earth and the Universe.

 The Globetrotters are commanded by Ethan 'Bubblegum' Tate.
 Other known core members include 'Sweet' Clyde Dixon, 'Curly' Joe, and 'Goosh', although there are several other unidentified members of the team seen throughout the series.

 Ethan 'Bubblegum' Tate

-Ethan 'Bubblegum' Tate (voiced by Phil LaMarr) is a renowned physicist and the leader of the Globetrotters, who once randomly challenged Earth to defend its honor by playing a game of basketball for no reason.
-(A parody of the film Space Jam, and also a reference to the Harlem Globetrotters cartoon series.)
+Ethan 'Bubblegum' Tate (voiced by Phil LaMarr) is a renowned physicist and the leader of the Globetrotters, who once randomly challenged Earth to defend its honor by playing a game of basketball for no reason (which was a parody of the film Space Jam, and also a reference to the Harlem Globetrotters cartoon series).
 Tate is one of "the finest scientific minds in the universe", according to Professor Farnsworth.
 He is also a senior lecturer in physics at Globetrotter University.
 He has appeared in many episodes with the rest of the team, but also made a solo appearance in several episodes.